BambooDM/rollkit/specs/lazy-adr/adr-bitcoin.md

 ```

 manager responsibilities:
-* retrieve latest blocks from bitcoin `RetrieveBtcLoop` independently from DA block fetching
+1. retrieve latest blocks from bitcoin `BtcRetrieveLoop` independently from DA block fetching
+* every new block event will be pushed into btcBlockInCh channel for later processing

-* syncing bitcoin blocks `SyncLoop()`
+2. syncing bitcoin blocks `SyncLoop()`

 mechanism understanding:
 * how block syncing happens, why it has to stay together NewBlockEvent
 * celestia uses ipfs block store to persist blocks
 * rollkit fetches block stores `BlockStoreRetrieveLoop` and then feed it into a channel for later processing, but why only one `blockInCh`?
 * a block fetched from DA consists of many block stores from IPFS at exact da height

 # node integration